 COVRA has a transport & logistics service with a safety advisor who is specialised in the transportation of radioactive waste.
 The advisor provides advice on how to meet ADR-transport requirements during transportation.

 More information on ADR, class 7 transport requirements can be found in publication 32 of the Dutch Society for Radiation Protection [Nederlandse Vereniging voor Stralingshygiëne]: The transportation of radioactive materials by road in the Netherlands and Belgium.

-In 2018, 137 road transports with radioactive waste were carried out.
-Of these, 70 were made by a tractor/trailer-combination and 67 by special van.
-The total distance travelled by road was 49,632 km.
-Last year, 12 transports of depleted uranium were carried out for COVRA by rail, and COVRA’s private railway track for the supply and removal of containers to and from the nuclear plant was used twice.
+Last year no transports of depleted uranium were carried out for COVRA by rail , but there were 89 road transports with which a total of 687 containers were delivered.
+COVRA’s private railway track for the supply and removal of containers to and from the nuclear power plant was used twice.